At the heart of Red Lobster, everyone's an expert. Here are some different areas of management focus:

 Demonstrate leadership and expertise in all of the above and be considered for a general manager position.
 Responsible for all restaurant operations, including managing an average $3.8 million in annual sales, GMs oversee three to four specialty managers and greater than 75 employees.

-Withstand temperatures of 0 degrees Fahrenheit or less and 100 degrees Fahrenheit or more, 2) move throughout the restaurant for extended periods of time (up to 10-12 hours per day), 3) move 50 lbs. for distances of up to 10 ft., 4) balance and move up to 25 lbs. for distances of up to 50 ft., 5) understand and respond to Crew Members’ and guests’ requests in a loud environment, and 6) perform basic math and understand finances and cost management.
+Withstand temperatures of 0 degrees Fahrenheit or less and 100 degrees Fahrenheit or more, 2) move throughout the restaurant for extended periods of time (up to 10-12 hours per day), 3) move 50 lbs. for distances of up to 10 ft., 4) balance and move up to 25 lbs. for distances of up to 50 ft., 5) understand and respond to team members’ and guests’ requests in a loud environment, and 6) perform basic math and understand finances and cost management.

 High school equivalency required; college coursework preferred, 2) previous supervisory and hospitality industry experience preferred, 3) proficient communication in English (verbal and in writing), 4) minimum 21 years of age, and 5) proven track record of success as a restaurant manager.
 This description is not intended and should not be construed to be an exhaustive list of all responsibilities, skills, effort, or work conditions associated with the job.
 It is intended to be an accurate reflection of the principal job elements essential for making employment decisions.